 Do you practice because you’ve set clear measurable performance goals and want to achieve them?
-Or you just go there because you want to be tired and do something funny?
+Or you just go there because you want to be in shape, learn something new and do something funny?

-Exercising is when you do sport activity just to get immediate effects.
-Each workout is performed to satisfies your needs of be tired, get sweaty, do something funny, etc. When you do exercise you repeat the same set of exercises almost every workout and measure your level of satisfaction with the inner voice: GREAT, today I did good job.
+Exercising is when you do sport activities just to get immediate effects.
+Each workout is performed to satisfies your needs of be tired, get sweaty, do something funny, etc. During your workouts, you repeat often the same set of exercises. measure your level of satisfaction with the inner voice: GREAT, today I did a good job.

-Training, on the other hand, lead to long time improvement.
-You do focus on future performance goals, and don’t satisfy yourself with just one good workout.
-Training is well planned process, and should ensure that you reach best possible form exactly when you want it.
-Training takes time, motivation and commitment towards ultimate goal.
-Usually it requires planing and instruction from person familiar with process.
-Whole process can be compared to puzzle – each workout is only small part of the big picture.
+Training, on the other hand, leads to long time improvement.
+You do focus on future performance goals and don’t satisfy yourself with just one good workout.
+Training is a well-planned process and should ensure that you reach the best possible form exactly when you need it.
+Training takes time, motivation and commitment towards an ultimate goal.
+Usually, it requires planning and instruction from a person familiar with the process.
+The whole process can be compared to a puzzle – each workout is only a small part of the big picture.

-Many years of experience of active involvement in sport, both like a athlete and coach, tell me that most people is exercising.
-Naturally this is OK, until you don’t have any ambition to reach peaks of your potential.
+Many years of active involvement in sport, both like an athlete and coach, tell me that most people are exercising.
+This is great until you don’t have any ambition to reach peaks of your potential.
 But what if you feel that you want something more?

-It’s time to ask few questions and become aware what actually you do!
+Ask yourself a few questions and become aware of what actually you do!

 Try to answer this questions few days in a row.
 Don’t over think, just write down first thoughts which comes to your head.